sirouk/ccxt-market-maker/README.md

 - Enough base currency for at least one sell order
 - Enough quote currency for at least one buy order
 - Account for trading fees (typically 0.1-0.2%)

+**Safety Features:**
+- 🛡️ **Graceful Shutdown**: When you stop the bot, it automatically cancels all open orders before shutting down
+- 🔄 **Smart Recovery**: Can restart from where it left off if temporarily stopped

 ## Configuration